Barbara Goodman

-Dame Pearl Barbara Goodman DBE QSO JP (née Robinson, 5 October 1932 – 21 June 2013) was an Auckland, New Zealand politician.
+Dame Pearl Barbara Goodman DBE QSO JP (née Robinson; 5 October 1932 – 21 June 2013) was a New Zealand politician based in Auckland, the country's largest city.

 Early life and family

 Born in Auckland on 5 October 1932, Goodman was educated at St Cuthbert's College.
 She married Harold Goodman in 1954, and the couple went on to have three children.

-Political career
+Community and political career

-Goodman was mayoress of Auckland City during the mayoralty of her uncle Sir Dove-Myer Robinson, as well as an Auckland city councillor for 12 years.
-Her husband, Harold, was an Auckland City Councillor and he served as deputy mayor of Auckland City in the late 1970s.
+Goodman was mayoress of Auckland City from 1968 to 1980, during the mayoralty of her uncle Sir Dove-Myer Robinson.
+Her husband, Harold, was an Auckland city councillor and he served as deputy mayor of Auckland City in the late 1970s.
 In 1973, she opened a therapeutic pool at Kingseat Hospital.
+Goodman was made a justice of the peace in 1980.

 In the 1981 Queen's Birthday Honours, Goodman was appointed a Companion of the Queen's Service Order for community service.

-Her husband died on 16 August 1988 and she succeeded him onto the council in a by-election, representing the Citizens and Ratepayers group.
+Goodman's husband died on 16 August 1988, and she succeeded him onto the council in a by-election, representing the Citizens and Ratepayers group.
 She championed causes including homosexual law reform, abortion rights, the volunteer movement and campaigned for the Odyssey House Trust for drug rehabilitation.
-She served as Odyssey House (Auckland)'s Chairperson, overseeing a range of specialist programmes for adolescents, parents, and other adults experiencing serious difficulties with substance abuse, gambling, and other associated problems.
+She served as Odyssey House Auckland's chairwoman from 1981 to 1992, overseeing a range of specialist programmes for adolescents, parents, and other adults experiencing serious difficulties with substance abuse, gambling, and other associated problems.
 She was patron of Volunteering Auckland for many years.
 In 2006, she opposed the New Zealand government's plan to build a $500 million rugby stadium on Quay Street in Auckland's waterfront area.

-In the 1989 New Year Honours, Goodman was appointed a Dame Commander of the Order of the British Empire, for services to the community.
+In the 1989 New Year Honours, Goodman was appointed a Dame Commander of the Order of the British Empire (DBE), for services to the community.